Saint-François-du-Lac: History

 Saint-François-du-Lac was founded as a French Jesuit mission village for converted Abenaki and other native peoples during the colonial years.
 The community was called St.-Francois-de-Sales, after a French saint, or Odanak, the Abenaki name.
 Indians in the community included Abenaki and refugees from other tribes and the wars with English colonists in eastern New England.
 Particularly in the aftermath of King Philip's War, which devastated southern coastal tribes, warriors from Odanak participated in retaliation in many raids against English colonial settlements, sometimes in alliance with French military leaders.
 They brought back English captives, particularly women and children, who were sometimes ransomed to raise money, or adopted by the Abenaki or Mohawk in mission villages near Montreal.
 One of the first seigneurs of Saint-François-du-Lac was Jean Crevier de Saint-François, who purchased the seigneury from his brother-in-law Pierre Boucher in 1673.
+The name of Saint-François is often anglicized to St. Francis in Rogers' Rangers stories, particularly when referring to Francis Marion or John Stark.